tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 The first way to produce such triplets is to search through the whole datasets for these hard negatives.
 Even worse, this has to be done before each epoch as the change in weights implies a change in which example is a hard negative.
 This procedure is called offline triplet mining and is clearly not efficient.

 Instead, we will use a different method called online triplet mining which was also introduced in *FaceNet: A Unified Embedding for Face Recognition and Clustering, Schroff et al., 2015*.
 Not only is this approach faster, but it also the easiest way to implement it using Tensorflow's `tfa.losses.TripletSemiHardLoss()` function.
-What this functions does is finding these the semi-hard negatives in each batch which are defined by the examples $n$ such that $d(a, p) < d(a, n) < d(a, p) + margin$.
+What this functions does is finding these the semi-hard negatives in each batch which are defined by the examples $n$ such that $d(a, p) < d(a, n) < d(a, p) + \alpha$.

 On top of that,  `tfa.losses.TripletSemiHardLoss()`  works with a single feature extractor so there is no need to create the Siamese Network for the training.

+For all experiments, we will keep the default margin value of $\alpha = 1$.